dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 • Carry liability insurance and bonding

-There are different types of legal business structures you can consider registering as: sole proprietor/DBA, partnership, corporation, and LLC.
+There are different types of legal business structures to consider: sole proprietor/DBA, partnership, corporation, and LLC.
+Most cleaning business owners choose an LLC for flexibility and protection, but always consult a professional if you’re unsure.
 Refer to the U.S. Small Business Administration website to determine what business license you need.

 Your supplies depend on the services you offer — eco-friendly cleaning, carpet cleaning, residential, or commercial work all require different tools.